-This balance as at 31 March 2021 also includes an amount of \in 54 million (31 December 2020: \in 54 million) of VAT approved refunds which has been withheld by the customs authorities due to a dispute relating to stock shortages.
+This balance as at 30 June 2021 also includes an amount of $\in$ 54 million (31 December 2020: $\in$ 54 million) of VAT approved refunds which has been withheld by the customs authorities due to a dispute relating to stock shortages.
 The Group has filed a specific legal objection and claim against this action and expects to fully recover this amount following the conclusion of the relevant legal proceedings (Note 23).

-The Group recognized additional provisions for impairment losses on trade and other receivables, included in the statement of comprehensive income, amounting to 0.5 million and 1.9 million for the three months ended 31 March 2021 and 2020, respectively.
+The Group recognized additional provisions for impairment losses on trade receivables, included in the statement of comprehensive income, amounting to $\epsilon$ 1,7 million and $\epsilon$ 6,4 million for the six months ended 30 June 2021 and 2020, respectively.